-- shall be contemporaneous with the right of the Terminal Company to use its tracks in the conduct of its con- sole business, and such right of the Central Company shall further be subject to and be exercised in common with such rights as may heretefore or hereafter be granted to any other railroad company or companies in the use of said tracks, facilities and services.
+- aball be contemporansons with the right of the Terminal Company to use its tracks in the conduct of its can. sole business, and such right of the Central Company shall further be subject to and be exercised in common with such rights as may heretofore or hereafter be granted to any other railroad company or companies in the use of said tracks, facilities and services.

-The right so granted to the Central Company is solely for the passage of its engines and trains, in continuous movement, over the tracks of the Terminal Company between the Central Company and the other empanies having direct track connection with the Terminal Company, and shall idelude only in- - part of the track or tracks of the Terminal Company as may be used for the passage of any train of the Contral Company, se such train is hereinafter defined, beginning at the point where such train onters upon such track or tracks, unders where it leaves the same, and continuing while such train as upon any part thereof.
+The right so granted to the Central Company is - solely for the passage of its engines and trains, in continuous movement, over the tracks of the Terminal Company between the Central Company and the other companies having direct track connection with the Terminal Company, and shall include only interchange traffic destined beyond Toledo, Ohio - (d) "Joint Section", as used in this agreement, means such part of the track or tracks of the Terminal Company as may be used for the passage of any train of the Central Company, as such train is hereinafter defined, beginning at the point where such train onters upon such track of tracks, underg where it leaves the same, and continuing while such train as upon any part thereof. - (e) The Terminal Company shall have sole and exclusive charge and control of the operation and maintenance of the Joint Section, the use of which is necessy granted to the Central Company, and such operation and maintenance of the sole expense of the Serminal Company for Central Company to such reasons to the large of the Serminal Company for Central Company to such reasons to the Serminal Company for Central Company to such reasons to the Serminal Company for the Serminal Company for the Serminal Company for Central Company for the Serminal Company for the Sermina